2023 Solar Incentives Guide for Tulare, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 - Net Metering: Net metering factors in once your solar panels are up and running.
-If you've signed a net metering agreement with your Tulare utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in other areas you may receive a refund equivalent to a percentage of the value.
+If you have a net metering agreement with your Tulare utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.

 Federal Solar Incentives

-To better understand how the ITC could apply to you, get in touch with your local Tulare solar panel installation expert and ask for more information.
+To more fully understand how the ITC will apply to you, call your local Tulare solar panel installation expert and request more information.

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-The Clean Energy Credit has increased the current credit up to 30% for solar systems installed between 2022 and 2032.
-After this, the credit percentage will see a slight decrease annually until the program expires in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
+The credit percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives